Exit Interview Tips, Questions and Answers

 managers by name is not appropriate.
 If asked to describe your

-relationship with other employees provide a general overview like, "On the whole we enjoyed a positive working relationship and if there were any problems we generally managed to sort them out"
+relationship with other employees provide a general overview like, "On the whole we enjoyed a positive working relationship and if there were any problems we generally managed to sort them out" - Make

 notes to take into the exit interview with you.
 It is easy to forget